venky9885/FinalMusicProject/README.md

 Music Instrument Detection using Machine Learning Python

-Extract Zip file in  audio then install packages
+Audio Dataset files are in audio folder

+Install packages

 Run It